thejsway/thejsway/manuscript/chapter01.md

 console.log("Hello from JavaScript!");
 ```

-This program displays the text `"Hello from JavaScript!"` in the **console**.
-To achieve that, its uses a JavaScript order named `console.log()`, which role is to display a piece of information.
+This program displays the text `"Hello from JavaScript!"` in the console.
+To achieve this, its uses a JavaScript order named `console.log()`, which role is to display a piece of information.
 The displayed text is placed between parenthesis and followed by a semicolon, which mark the end of the line.

 Displaying a text on the screen (the famous [Hello World](https://en.wikipedia.org/wiki/Hello_world) all programmers know) is often the first thing you'll do when you learn a new programming language.
 It's the classic example.
 You've already taken that first step!